wachin/mp3-cover-art-manager/README.md

 ## License

-This project is open source and available for personal use.
+This project is licensed under the GPL 3 License - see the [LICENSE](LICENSE) file for details.

 ## Credits